India sees itself as net provider of security in Indian Ocean region: ambassador Sandhu | Law-Order

 - United States

-India sees itself as a net provider of security in the Indian Ocean region where it helps build economic capabilities and improve maritime security for its friends and partners, India’s top diplomat in the US has said, ahead of the next week’s first in-person Quad summit.
+India sees itself as a net provider of security in the strategic Indian Ocean region where it helps build economic capabilities and improve maritime security for its friends and partners, India's top diplomat in the US has said, ahead of the next week's first in-person Quad summit to be hosted by US President Joe Biden.

+In an address to an event of the Carnegie Endowment for International Peace for launching the Indian Ocean Initiative here, India's Ambassador to the US Taranjit Singh Sandhu said on Tuesday that the Indian Ocean is a bridge with nations in immediate, and extended neighborhoods.

 Sandhu said that India's vision of the Indo-Pacific was articulated in Prime Minister's keynote address to the Shangri-La Dialogue in June 2018.